enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 A _polarized_ interaction system is refinement of an interaction system.
 For each kind of node, we define (possibly multiple) classifications of its ports as either producers or consumers.

-In #link("https://franchufranchu.github.io/answers/single-pass-readback/")[Franchu's post on readback], polarization is described as a labelling of ports as "positive" or "negative", where "positive" ports are producers and negative ports are consumers.
+In #link("https://franchufranchu.github.io/answers/single-pass-read back/")[Franchu's post on read back], polarization is described as a labelling of ports as "positive" or "negative", where "positive" ports are producers and negative ports are consumers.
 While I will also use this terminology here, I also find it very useful to draw polarity using arrows, where the direction goes from negative to positive.